mpv-player/mpv/DOCS/man/input.rst

         ``no`` otherwise.
 What this is set to if the option is e.g. changed at runtime is left undefined (meaning it could change in the future).

+    ``option-info/<name>/set-locally``
+        Return ``yes`` if the option was set per-file.
+This is the case with automatically loaded profiles, file-dir configs, and other cases.
+It means the option value will be restored to the value before playback start when playback ends.

     ``option-info/<name>/default-value``
         The default value of the option.
 May not always be available.